Newborn Screening (NBS)

 Most babies appear healthy and show no signs of illness right after birth.
 However, some infants may be born with certain heritable diseases that can lead to disability or death.
 When detected early, many of these disorders can be managed and can prevent the occurrence of adverse health outcomes.

-The Georgia Newborn Screening (NBS) Program is a six-part preventive health care system designed to identify and provide early treatment for 35 selected inherited disorders that otherwise would cause significant morbidity or death.
+The Georgia Newborn Screening (NBS) Program is a six-part preventive health care system designed to identify and provide early treatment for over 30 inherited disorders that otherwise would cause significant morbidity or death.
 The six components of the system are:

 Education: of parents and health care providers

 Follow-up: rapid retrieval and referral of the screen-positive newborn